-The Sterling Farm is an inherent part of our 130 acre campus, and farm work is well integrated with academic study, the work program, and everyday community life.
+Among the nation’s first college farms, our farm is a big part of our 130 acre campus, and farm work is well integrated with academic study, the work program, and everyday community life.
 Students conduct research experiments on the farm, and gain hands-on experience growing crops, managing livestock, using the woodlot, and working with draft horses.

 Draft Horse Management

 Our horse team is trained to work with beginners and can handle multiple drivers.
 The horses are a common sight around campus and in the town of Craftsbury Common.
 There are many videos of the Sterling draft horses on our YouTube channel, including the short film Working With Horses.

 - Educational Programming – To support courses in the Sustainable Agriculture major (Organic Vegetable Production, Agriculture Techniques, Exploring Alternative Agriculture, Soil Science, Whole Farm Planning, Farm Practicum, Permaculture Techniques).

 - Food Production – As an educational farm, we want to model what true farms must focus on – productivity.
 Our dining hall is our primary customer and students learn to work with the kitchen staff to fill orders in a timely manner and supply high quality produce.
 The model of an educational farm with clear production goals provides hands-on experience and a reliable supply of delicious local food.